SpriteLink/NIPAP/docs/install-debian-12.rst

 backend on one machine and the CLI and/or web on another.

-If you don't install the packages in the order below, you will have to manually dpkg-reconfigure nipap-www.
+If you don't install the packages in the order below, you will have to manually 'dpkg-reconfigure nipap-www'.

 Install everything apart from nipap-www::

  apt -y install nipapd nipap-common nipap-whoisd nipap-cli nipap-www

 During installation, the packages will prompt you for various values.
-Answer 'Yes' to all the Yes/No questions.
+Answer 'Yes' to all the Yes/No questions and accept any other defaults.

 Finally, install nipap-www, selecting 'Yes' to all the questions asked.::